DrDuggi/ForgePages/README.md

 A small static site generator written in Lua.
 You write your pages, it adds your header and footer to everything and builds your site.

-No dependencies beyond Lua and [LuaFileSystem](https://lunarmodules.github.io/luafilesystem/).
+No dependencies beyond Lua, [LuaFileSystem](https://lunarmodules.github.io/luafilesystem/), [Penlight](https://github.com/lunarmodules/Penlight) and [LuaSocket](https://github.com/lunarmodules/luasocket)

 ---